lewismwaki/Cryptoboard/README.md

 **[Twitter](https://twitter.com/lewymwaki) ㋛  [Instagram](https://instagram.com/lewymwaki) ㋛ [Github](https://github.com/mwakicodes)**
 ## 🙅‍♂️ Disclaimer
 Unless stated, Cryptoboard is **NOT** a commercial app.
 And is not intended to make financial profits in anyway; neither ads, promotions nor fees.

+I do not guarantee stability of APIs.
+Data and news might be unstable at a point in time.
+Henceforth, unless stated, Cryptoboard is not to be used for Financial Analysis of any sort.

 ## ⚖ Licenses